Chirutha-Kottantharayil/FFT-on-PR-dataset-to-remove-seasonal-variations/README.md

 * pandas
 * scipy
 * numpy
-* bokeh  /n
+* bokeh
-The choice of plotting software to use is up to each individual.
-I have used bokeh for all the graph plotting.
+(The choice of plotting software to use is up to each individual.
+I have used bokeh for all the graph plotting.)

 ## Methodology
 ### 1.